 The business judgment rule is not absolute.
-Rather, it is a “rebuttable presumption” that places the initial burden on the person who challenges corporate decision makers to demonstrate that their management of the company is more about the welfare of the corporation than their self-dealing or other illegal or inappropriate influence”.
+Rather, it is a “rebuttable presumption” that places the initial burden on the person who challenges corporate decision-makers to demonstrate that their management decisions were made on behalf of the welfare of the corporation rather than their personal self-dealing, economic benefit, or inappropriate influence.
 If the challenger meets that initial burden, the burden of proof shifts to the director(s) or officer(s) to show that their actions were, in fact, fair to the corporation and in its best interests.
-By law, a breach of legal duties, i.e., due care, loyalty, and good faith — negates benefits that flow from the business judgment rule and permits a challenger to void an action of the board under the entire fairness standard.
+By law, a breach of legal duty, i.e., loyalty, and good faith — negates the benefits and immunity that flows from the business judgment rule and permits a challenger to void an action of the board under the entire fairness standard.

 The Business Judgment Rule and Oppressed Minority Shareholders